lbxa/3900-project-eval/README.md

 Scalability Score: 4

 Strengths:
-- The project addresses a significant problem with important implications for medical diagnostics, which could impact the early detection of serious diseases such as glaucoma and Alzheimer's.
+- Addresses a significant problem with clear potential benefits in medical diagnostics, which is impactful to both society and the medical industry.
-- Utilizes advanced technologies like deep learning and computer vision, which can push the boundaries of current medical image analysis techniques.
+- Utilizes modern technologies like deep learning and computer vision that are highly relevant and valuable in today's tech landscape.

 Weaknesses:
-- The project scope involves real-time segmentation, which is highly challenging and may be difficult to achieve within the 10-week timeframe given the required accuracy and speed.
+- The project might face substantial challenges in achieving real-time processing with high accuracy given the 10-week timeframe and the skill levels of the students.
-- Potential over-reliance on pre-existing models and techniques without enough innovative contribution could lead to a lower impact on academic advancement.
+- The necessity of creating a lightweight yet highly accurate trained model is ambitious and may require a level of optimization that might be unrealistic for a student team within the given period.

 Suggestions for Improvement:
-- Narrow down the focus to one specific disease (e.g., glaucoma) to ensure the feasibility and allow deeper investigation into the segmentation accuracy and model performance.
+- Narrow the project focus to ensure manageability within the 10-week timeframe.
+For instance, focus on achieving high accuracy first before attempting real-time processing.
-- Consider integrating existing segmentation libraries or frameworks to aid development and focus on fine-tuning and innovative aspects such as optimizing model speed and accuracy.
+- Provide a detailed plan for the division of labor among the students to effectively distribute tasks related to model training, user interface design, and integration, ensuring balanced progress across multiple project components.

 P15 - Verifiable Credentials: The Future of Digital Identity in Action (A Demo Application) Impact Score: 4